Healthdirect Free Australian health advice you can count on.

 • a family history of pulmonary hypertension and certain other disorders

-• obesity combined with obstructive sleep apnoea
+• obesity and obstructive sleep apnoea

 • pregnancy